We may earn revenue from the products available on this page and participate in affiliate programs. Learn more ›

 Again, you can check all this information on your wearable.
 And, with the help of Siri, you can save all the relevant match and practice data on your smart watch as well.
 Because the app is social, it can connect with other Apple Watches on the court to keep your scores together.
 Once you get near your smartphone again, all the gathered information can sync back to the main app.

-Although this basic version is free, you can buy a $5/month premium subscription to unlock extra features, like additional stats and insights on your game.
+Although this basic version is free, you can buy a $20/month pro subscription to unlock extra features, like additional stats and insights on your game.

-Swing Tennis Tracker for iOS, free or $5 per month for a premium subscription
+Swing Tennis Tracker for iOS, free or $20 per month for a pro subscription